nsbno/cloud-tools/README.md

 The rest of this file explains how to install and set everything up.

-## Install `pass`

-See https://github.com/nsbno/.password-store for information on setting this up.

 ## Install Terraform

 Use the latest point release of Terraform 12 (change below)